42Bastian/rmac/rmac.rst

   tried to use a byte-sized relocatable expression in an immediate addressing mode.
 **illegal character**
- Your source file contains a character that MADMAC doesn't allow. (most control characters fall into this category).
+ Your source file contains a character that RMAC doesn't allow. (most control characters fall into this category).
 **illegal initialization of section**
  You tried to use .dc or .dcb in the BSS or ABS sections.